viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 A **client** is a computer hardware device or software that accesses a service made available by a server.
 The server is often (but not always) located on a separate physical computer.

-In the case of Viam, a client can be your development machine running one of our SDKs, your robot, or the Viam App.
+In the case of Viam, a client can be your development machine running one of our SDKs, your robot, or the Viam app.
 All of these clients communicate with the `viam-server` that is running directly on your robot.

 In fact, one of the best parts about using the Viam SDK is that *it can be run locally on one part of the robot or on an entirely separate computer (like your laptop)* if you wish.
 The client controlling your robot does not need to be installed and run locally to work since both the web app and the SDK clients use the same APIs.
 This means that as long as the Viam Server is running on your robot, you can control and code your robot from any machine on your local network.